artnc/personal-website/src/blog/_posts/2021-12-25-ten-years-of-logging-my-life.md

 <canvas alt="(Chart of transportation methods)" id="transportation-chart"></canvas>

 Lockdown sticks out like a sore thumb in this one too.
-It's a small miracle that my legs still work.
-There were some months when I didn't take a single step outside!
+It's a small miracle that my legs still work&mdash;there were some months when I didn't take a single step outside!
 Most of my pandemic travel has been on long road trips.

 <canvas alt="(Chart of daily media consumption)" id="media-chart"></canvas>